Hi! We are Kim Hansen and Kris Straub. The Stahlhut “Girls”. Thanks for stopping by.

 Watch us move into the next 100 years.
 This is not the end of a Stahlhut owned farm but only the beginning.
 Guaranteed it will be interesting!!!

 On June 4, 2021 we have opened the farm to the public.
 Find our Lavender U-Pick area, shop, greenhouse and our 1000 plants at Lavender Farm Address is 6368 St. James Drive, Edwardsville, IL 62025.
-Please make a reservation if possible just to help us plan and if you arrive at the top of the hour 10-2(Friday & Saturday) or 11-3(Sunday) as we walk to the lavender area we discuss lavender growing in our area.
+Please make a reservation if possible just to help us plan.
+The lavender farm will reopen again in 2022 around Memorial Day weekend thru July 4th.
+The farm is open Friday, Saturday and Sunday.
+We will post our open dates shortly but if you arrive at the top of the hour we will provide a tour as we walk to the lavender area we discuss lavender growing in our area.
 No fear show up any time during those hours and enjoy.
 Yes you can grow Lavender in Illinois.